-First Parse: The learner's solution to the first programming task is parsed with the EXPERT rules.
-First Generate: The EXPERT rules just used for parsing are compared to the action sequence which produced the learner's solution, and which is saved in a log file.
+First Generate: The EXPERT rules just used for parsing are compared to the action sequence which produced the learnerAs solution, and which is saved in a log file.
 The plausible parse EXPERT rules are put into the IM and get credit.
-These rules are hypothesized as newly acquired by the PS solving the first task.
+These rules are hypothesized as newly acquired by PS solving the first task.

 Next, the composites of all parse rules are created and compared to the action sequence.
 The plausible composites are kept in POSS.
 They are candidates of improved knowledge useful for future tasks.
-For each plausible composite, the time needed by the PS to perform the correspondin action sequence is attached. i := i+1: Now the learner solves the second task.
+For each plausible composite, the time needed by the PS to perform the correspondin action sequence is attached.

-Second Test: Each composite in POSS is checked if a) it is plausible with respect to the action sequence, andb) the time needed by the PS to perform the respective continuous action sequence is shorter than the time attached to the composite.
+Second Test: Each composite in POSS is checked if

+a) it is plausible with respect to the action sequence, and

+b) the time needed by the PS to perform the respective continuous action sequence is shorter than the time attached to the composite.

 The composites meeting these requirements are put into the IM.
 Composites in POSS which are irrelevant to the action sequence of the solution just created are left in POSS.
 They might prove as useful composites on future tasks.
 All other composites violate the two requirements.
 They are skipped.
 (That is, composites implausible to the actual sequence, or composites which predict a more speedy action sequence than observed).
 Finally, the credits of all rules in the IM which are plausible with respect to the present action sequence are updated.

 Second Parse: Now the solution of the second task is parsed with the rules of the IM ordered by their credits.
 As far as needed, EXPERT rules are also used for parsing.

 Second Generate: The plausibility of EXPERT rules which have just been used for parsing is checked.
 The plausible EXPERT parse rules are again put into the IM and get credit.
 As in the first Generate Phase, they are hypothesized as the newly acquired knowledge in response to impasses on the task just performed.
 Furthermore, the composites of all actual parse rules are created.
 The plausible composites are put into POSS, they will be tested on the next test phase.
 Again the time needed for the corresponding action sequence is stored with each composite.

-8. An Empirical Example
+An Empirical Example illustrating Plausibility

-For illustrations, Figure 10 shows a continuous fragment of the action sequence of a PS, Subject 2 (S2), on a programming task.
+To illustrate, Figure 10 shows a continuous fragment of the action sequence of a PS, Subject 2 (S2), on a program ming task.
 We will restrict our attention to the rules O1, O5, L1, L2, and C7 (see Figures 6 and 7).
 When S2 performs the sequence of Figure 10, O1, L1 and L2 are already in the IM from earlier tasks.
 O5 is not yet in the IM but only in the set of EXPERT rules.
 C7 has not yet been created.

-d

-le.